markjnkim/es_mod/01-html/content/step-3-hero.md

 - Change the text content
 - And much much more which we will continuously learn throughout this class

-> **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a vast array of uses that is beyond our current concept scope.
-Don't worry, we will divulge more of these tools as they become more relevant and useful for us.
+> **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a large array of uses, many of which are currently our current concept scope.
+Don't worry, we will keep learning more about these tools as they become more relevant and useful for us.

 > **Preservable Walk Through**:  Quick gif demonstration showing how to use Chrome DevTools to quickly change the background-color of google.com